I think Google Adwords should cease to exist.

 It might only be a daily drip of money down the drain, but it soon adds up if the wrong traffic takes a trip to your site every day and leaves without a single commercial thought.
 Let’s look at the typical issues we uncover at clients who had been running the out the box settings for some time.

 Usually it’s best to avoid going for broad match keyphrases unless it’s part of a carefully controlled experiment.
 You need to adapt match types to get the focused traffic typical of B2B organisations.
 If you want a prospective customer then go for “phrase” matching or, at least, set up your negative keyphrases.
+If, for example, you’re an Ealing interior designer you don’t want traffic for an Ealing graphic designer.

 Make sure you don’t advertise outside your target market.
 You need to customize your markets or end up wasting most of your impressions.
 And don’t be tempted to launch English language ads on the world without customizing the content.
 A blank box might do more good.